bridgecrew-perf6/deployer-50/README.md

 Deployer does not handle the authentication in any way.

-It assumes the all the svn repositories used have been already accessed before using a svn client that has already cached all the credentials necessary.
-That applies to the main repository as well as to all repositories referenced using svn:externals links.
+It relies on the credentials already being cached by the previous access to the repositories via a svn client (TortoiseSVN) on the same computer.

-If authentication is still required for some repository, the Deployer most likely crashes with some authentication related exception dialog.
+If the credentials are not yet cached and the authentication is still required for some repository, the Deployer most likely crashes with some authentication related exception dialog.

-Resolution: use Tortoise SVN to connect to the repository and check "Remeber user name and password" when asked for credentials.
+**Resolution:** use Tortoise SVN to connect to the repository and check "Remember user name and password" when asked for credentials.
 Run Deployer again, this time it should be ok.